mantaslasinis/url-media-uploader/readme.txt

 Contributors: apprhyme
 Tags: media uploader, URL media, upload from URL, WordPress media library, import media Requires at least: 5.0
-Tested up to: 6.6.1
+Tested up to: 6.6.2
 Stable tag: 1.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily upload media to your WordPress library from URLs.
-Import images, videos, and other media directly from external links without manual download.
+Easily upload media to your library from external URLs or select files from the library by using internal ones.

 == Description ==

-**URL Media Uploader** allows users to seamlessly upload media files directly to their WordPress media library by pasting URLs.
-Skip the hassle of manually downloading files and re-uploading them—this plugin handles everything for you.
+**URL Media Uploader** allows users to seamlessly upload media files directly to their WordPress media library (or select existing ones) by pasting URLs.
+Skip the hassle of manually downloading files or scrolling through endless library and let the URL Media Uploader handle everything for you.

 **Key Features:**

 - Upload images, videos, and other media by pasting the URL.
 - Automatically downloads and attaches media to your media library.
+- Auto-selects the downloaded media.
+- Detects internal URLs and auto-selects it in the Media Library if the file exists.
 - Built-in AJAX support for a smooth user experience.
 - Great for bloggers, webmasters, and developers who manage large media collections.
 - Simple to use on posts, pages, and media library screens.